unibo-dtm-se-2324-myplants/report/sections/02-requirements/index.md

 ## Implementation Requirements

 1. **Programming Languages**
-    The application must be developed using specific programming languages and frameworks.
-   - The frontend should be developed using HTML, CSS, and JavaScript.
+   - The frontend is developed using HTML, CSS, and JavaScript.
-   - The backend should be developed using Node.js and Express.
+   - The backend is developed using Node.js and Express.

 2. **APIs and Libraries**
-    The application must utilize specific APIs and libraries for image processing and AI capabilities.
-   - The OpenAI API should be used for plant identification and analysis.
+   - The OpenAI API is be used for plant identification and analysis.
-   - Multer should be used for handling image file uploads on the server side.
+   - Multer is used for handling image file uploads on the server side.

 3. **Tools and Platforms**
-   The application should use specified tools and platforms for development and deployment.
    - The application should be hosted on a cloud platform (e.g., AWS, Heroku, or Vercel).
-   - Git should be used for version control.
+   - Git is used for version control.
-   - Docker may be used for containerization and consistent deployment.

 ## Dependencies

 - **dotenv** (`^16.4.5`): Used to load environment variables from a `.env` file into `process.env` for secure configuration management.
+(OpenAI API keys)

 - **express** (`^4.19.2`): A web framework for Node.js, used to handle HTTP requests and build the backend server.